YiChingLLin/DeepSHAP_summary/README.md

 # DeepSHAP Summary

-This GitHub is about "DeepSHAP Summary for Adversarial Example Detection".
+This GitHub is about "Effective Adversarial Example Detection with DeepSHAP Summary" (under review), and includes advanced approaches from  "DeepSHAP Summary for Adversarial Example Detection".

 ```python
 @INPROCEEDINGS{10190801,